 Free museums in San Francisco

-Musée Mécanique is one of the world’s largest private collections of coin-operated mechanical instruments, and one of the most unique museums in San Francisco!
-The collection was started by SF native Edward Galland Zelinskey, who bought his first coin-operated game when he was just 11 years old in 1933.
-Since then, it’s grown to include over 300 antique arcade artifacts, coin-operated pianos, slot machines, animations, and more.
-Zelinskey passed away in 2004, but his magnificent collection is still free for the public to enjoy at Pier 45 in San Francisco.
+Musée Mécanique is one of the world’s largest private collections of coin-operated mechanical instruments, and one of the most unique museums in San Francisco.
+It features over 300 antique arcade artifacts, coin-operated pianos, slot machines, animations, and more.
 Admission is completely free, but machines cost usually a quarter or fifty cents to use.

 The Society of California Pioneers was established back in 1850, when California was recognized as the 31st state.
 Since then, the society has worked to collect and preserve the memory of California history.
 Today, the society continues to be under the leadership of descendants of those early pioneers.
 They display rotating exhibits at the Pioneer Hall museum, and maintain the Alice Phelan Sullivan Library, both of which are open and free to the public.